LogosNetwork/SDF/README.md

 # SDF
-Requreiments are achrived in Google Sheets pending an adequate SRS solution.
+Requreiments are archived in Google Sheets pending an adequate SRS solution.